jacobd082/jacobd082/README.md

-# Hi 👋 My name is Jacob Drath
+# Hey!
-### I'm a developer.
+### I'm a developer for the Web and iOS.
-I started learning computer programming in 2021 in my free time.
-Since then, I have started developing my own websites, apps, and extensions.
+I started learning web development in 2021 in my free time.
+Since then, I have created my own websites, apps, and extensions.
 I am fully self-taught, using free resources from the internet.
-I have come a long way since the start, as I am constantly learning and improving.
 * 🌍  I'm based in Wisconsin
 * 🖥️  See my portfolio at [my website](https://jacobdrath.com)